Motta Shiva Ketta Shiva

 Motta Shiva Ketta Shiva is 2017 Indian Tamil-language action comedy film written and directed by Sai Ramani.
 The film stars Raghava Lawrence and Nikki Galrani, while Sathyaraj and Ashutosh Rana play supporting roles.
 It is a remake of the 2015 Telugu film Pataas with Ashutosh Rana reprising his role from the original.
 The music was composed by Amresh Ganesh with editing done by Praveen K. L. and cinematography by Sarvesh Murari.
-The film was released on 9 March 2017 and received positive reviews.
+The film was released on 9 March 2017 and received mixed reviews.